About ALSM

 • Ministries because serving and helping others is a Christian way of life, and these acts of ministering to others are at the very heart of the Gospel.

-More programs were added to allow seniors to continue to maintain their independence.
-ALSM at Home (formerly Community Support Services) began to offer in-home care to Blair County seniors in 1992.
-ALSM at Home services were soon introduced in Cambria and Somerset counties.
-The Lutheran Home at Johnstown underwent its first major renovation in 1993, adding 61 skilled nursing beds in the health care center and converting the existing building into personal care rooms for residents.
-Another renovation took place in 2017.
-This renovation added independent living residences and new personal care living accommodations.
-ALSM initiated the first program of its kind in Pennsylvania — only in Blair County — when the Senior Daily Living Center in Altoona became an inter-generational care program in 1993.
 The Oaks at Pleasant Gap, a continuing care retirement community, opened in Centre County as a 40-bed personal care home and cottage duplex in 1995.
 Additional independent living cottage homes have been built on the campus, along with apartments for seniors.
 The Lutheran Home at Hollidaysburg was rebuilt adjacent to the original building in 2004 as a state-of-the-art skilled nursing facility.
 The new health care center provides 89 beds for residents with both short-term rehabilitation and long-term nursing needs.
 The campus also offers independent living apartments and cottages.
 Realizing the need for rental assistance for seniors with fixed incomes, ALSM constructed Lutheran Commons at Berlin Pike in Somerset County in 2010.
 The project was financed through a grant from the U.S. Department of Housing and Urban Development (HUD).
 Lutheran Commons at Pleasant Gap, a rental assistance complex in Centre County, was also constructed through a HUD grant.
 As ALSM looks to the future, we will continue to seek opportunities to serve our communities and touch even more lives through a ministry of love, compassion and mercy in the name of our Lord, Jesus Christ.

 Mission, Vision and Core Values